 In more recent times, labor and childbirth with hypnosis have been widely studied.
 In July 2007, The British Journal of Anesthesia performed the most comprehensive study to date.
 Their conclusion was:

 First, teaching self-hypnosis facilitates patient autonomy and a sense of control.
 Secondly, the majority of patients are likely to be able to use hypnosis for relaxation, thus reducing apprehension that in turn may reduce analgesic requirements.
-Finally, the possible reduction in the need for pharmacological augmentation of labor when hypnosis is used for childbirth may minimize the incidence of uterine hyperstimulation and the need for epidural analgesia.
+The use of hypnosis during childbirth might lead to a decrease in the need for medication to assist labor, potentially reducing the occurrence of uterine hyperstimulation and the reliance on epidural pain relief.”

 Hypnotherapy for Labor and Childbirth in 6 sessions

 The optimal number of sessions for Labor and Childbirth with Hypnotherapy is 5 or more, scheduled a week apart.
-This gives the client and her birth partner plenty of time to build rapport, learn self-hypnosis, discuss and discharge any fears or concerns, discuss any relationship issues, achieve maximum depth, learn the “partial hypno-anesthesia technique” and practice, practice, practice!!
+This allows ample time for the client and her birth partner to establish a strong connection, master self-hypnosis, openly address and overcome fears or concerns, resolve any relationship issues, reach optimal relaxation levels, learn the effective “partial hypno-anesthesia technique,” and engage in extensive practice sessions!
 Remember hypno-anesthesia is a skill, just like playing a musical instrument, the more you practice, the better you get!
-Since I tend to price sessions in pairs, 6 sessions are ideal.

 - Session 1 is my standard 90-minute introductory session.
 We answer questions, do the state paperwork and experience hypnosis for the first time.

-- Sessions 2 through 4 are one-on-one with the woman and the hypnotherapist and are 60-minutes each.
+- Sessions 2 through 4 are one-on-one with the mother and the hypnotherapist and are 60-minutes each.

-- Sessions 5 and 6, are ideal for the woman to bring her birth partner, doula or another support person.
+- Sessions 5 and 6, are ideal for the mother to bring her birth partner, doula or another support person.
 These are also 60-minutes.